nf-core/website/markdown/developers/training_guide.md

 Markdown must be formatted according to the rules set by a linting tool called _Prettier_ (<https://prettier.io/>).
 We recommend using an extension for your code editor to fix markdown for you automatically when you save a file - there are Prettier plugins [for most editors](https://prettier.io/docs/en/editors.html), including [VSCode](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).
 Alternatively you can install and run the Prettier command line tool: `prettier -w .`

+#### Add your guide to the website navigation

+For now, new guides need to be added to the website navigation manually.

 ## Key points